-Artichoke plume moth larvae are small, wormlike pests that feed on the floral buds of plants, making them unmarketable.
-Larvae may also feed on developing shoots, damaging the plant.
+Artichoke plume moth larvae are small, wormlike pests that feed on the ?oral buds, making them unmarketable.
+Larvae may also feed on developing shoots.

-Snails and slugs are a serious concern in winter and feed on all parts of the plant.
-They can infest an entire field and damage buds, causing them to turn black.
+Aphids cause leaves to curl and turn yellow, stunting the plant.
+Secreted honeydew can result in sooty mold on leaves.
+Snails and slugs are a concern in winter and feed on all parts of the plant.
 Other pests of concern include spider mites and earworms.

-Bacterial crown rot causes stunted plants with wilted, brown leaves and rotted brown or black root tissues.
-Other diseases of note include powdery mildew, damping off, and verticillium wilt.
+Bacterial crown rot causes stunting with wilted leaves and rotting roots.
+Other diseases of note include powdery mildew, damping o?, and verticillium wilt.

-References: California Artichoke Advisory Board, University of California Agriculture &; Natural Resources, University of California Cooperative Extension, USDA, Virginia Cooperative Extension.
+References: California Artichoke Advisory Board, University of California Cooperative Extension, University of California Agriculture & Natural Resources, Virginia Cooperative Extension, USDA.

 GRADES & GOOD ARRIVAL

 Artichokes are divided into U.S. No. 1, U.S. No. 1 Long Stem, and U.S. No. 2 grades.
 Standards for the first two categories require artichokes to be properly trimmed, fairly well formed and not overdeveloped, fairly compact, free from decay and damage, and of uniform size.

 U.S. No. 1 Long Stem requires smoothly cut stems of at least 8 inches in length.
 For U.S. No. 2, artichokes should not be overdeveloped or have badly spread globes, be free from decay and damage, and be of mostly uniform size.